 - Poor remote construction

 We tested the power, cooling, oscillation, and digital features of this fan.
 The test results for this fan were great!
 It took only 13.5 minutes to cool our 450 square foot room when set to the lowest temperature of 60 degrees.
 Based on our results, the fan oscillates around 180 degrees.
-We especially loved the digital display that allows you to control the temperature, set the fan to two different breeze modes, and monitor the temperature in the room with a thermostat.
+The digital display allows you to set the fan to two different breeze modes and monitor the temperature in the room with a thermostat.
+We noticed that the fan seems very powerful even on its lowest setting.
+This can be annoying if you are trying to use it to sleep.
+Additionally, putting together the fan was pretty difficult as the directions were hard to follow.

 Bottom Line: This evaporative cooling fan uses water to physically cool the air that flows through it.